crf8472/libarcstk/DESIGN.md

 - When it is arcs-global, it should have ``extern`` linkage to avoid unnecessary instances.
 - What is declared and used only within a ``.cpp`` file must have internal linkage, usually by putting it an unnamed namespace.
-See the static qualifier only as a last resort.
+Avoid the ``static`` qualifier for defining linkage.

 ## Header files